 --> We ask for 5 of the 7 days in a week to be "work days."
 We are flexible which days of the week are deemed "work days," but it's helpful to establish which days you'll be "on" versus "off" for meal-planning purposes etc. But we very much encourage "off" days as well to explore the area and totally unplug!

---> On each work day, we plan for ~5 hours of work spread throughout the day (i.e., afternoons can be hot and a good time to break).
-If you needed an extra day off one week, we are completely open to you working additional hours on another work day to make up for the extra time "off."
-We are flexible.
+--> On each work day, we plan for ~5 hours of work spread throughout the day (i.e., in the summer, afternoons can be hot and a good time to break).
+If you needed an extra day off one week, we are completely open to you balancing work hours on another day to make up for the extra time "off."
+We are entirely flexible.

 OUR TO-DO LIST